Berezan Island: History

 Berezan was home to one of the earliest Greek colonies (possibly known as Borysthenes, after the Greek name of the Dnieper) in the northern Black Sea region.
 The island was first settled in the mid-7th century B.C. and was largely abandoned by the end of the 5th century B.C., when Olbia became the dominant colony in the region.
 In the 5th century BC, Herodotus visited it to gather information about the northern course of the eponymous river.
 The colony thrived on wheat trade with the Scythian hinterland.

 In the Middle Ages, the island was of high military importance because it commanded the mouth of the Dnieper.
 During the period of Kievan Rus’ there was an important station on the trade route from the Varangians to the Greeks.
 It was there that Varangians first came into contact with the Greeks.

-The only Runic inscription in Southern Ukraine, the Berezan' Runestone, was found on the island in 1905, now on exhibit in the Odessa Historical Museum.
+The only Runic inscription in Southern Ukraine, the Berezan' Runestone, was found on the island in 1905, now on exhibit in the Odesa Historical Museum.
 The inscription seems to have been part of a gravestone over the grave of a Varangian merchant from Gotland.
 The text reads: "Grani made this vault in memory of Karl, his partner."

 The control of the estuary (known in East Slavic sources as Beloberezhye, or White Shores) was disputed between Kievan Rus and Byzantium during the multiple Rus'–Byzantine Wars.
 At last the Rus'–Byzantine Treaty of 944 stipulated that the Rus' could use the island in the summertime, without establishing winter camps in the estuary or oppressing the citizens of Chersonesos fishing off shore.
-Nevertheless, at the conclusion of Svyatoslav I's war against Byzantium, this overking of Rus was allowed to evacuate his forces from Dorostolon to Beloberezhye, where his troops spent the hungry winter of 971/972.
+Nevertheless, at the conclusion of Sviatoslav I's war against Byzantium, this overking of Rus was allowed to evacuate his forces from Dorostolon to Beloberezhye, where his troops spent the hungry winter of 971/972.